-The following is an edited transcript of the ninety-seventh in a series of Capitol Hill Conferences convened by the Middle East Policy Council.
-The meeting was held on July 19, 2019, in the Russell Senate Office Building with Ambassador Gina Abercrombie-Winstanley moderating.
+The following is an edited transcript of the 108th in a series of Capitol Hill conferences convened by the Middle East Policy Council.
+The event took place on April 22, 2022, via Zoom, with Council Executive Director Bassima Alghussein moderating.

 This article describes Saudi Arabia's historic and arduous journey to national-defense transformation, launched around 2015.
 It analyzes the challenges and opportunities of defense reform in the kingdom while highlighting the role of the United States in this process.
 Last, the article discusses the future of US-Saudi defense relations.

 This article analyzes how Qatar strategically utilized its foreign policy to overcome the implications of the 2017 Gulf crisis.
 Using neoclassical realism, it investigates the ways in which Qatar used its foreign relations to mitigate the impact of a crisis that barred Qatar from aerial, naval, and land corridors in Saudi Arabia, Egypt, Bahrain, and the United Arab Emirates, henceforth referred to as the Quartet.
 The impacts are threefold.